 Buteo jamaicensis

-Fourteen subspecies are recognized by Clements et al (2016) and 12 by Gill and Donsker (2020).
-Of the 12 subspecies recognized by Gill and Donsker (2017), six occur only south of the United States.
+Fourteen subspecies are recognized by Clements et al (2016) and 12 by Gill et al (2022).
+Of the 12 subspecies recognized by Gill et al (2022), six occur only south of the United States.
 The others are: alascensis of southeast Alaska and southwest Canada, harlani of central Alaska and northwest Canada, calurus of western North America, borealis of eastern North America, fuertesi of the southwest United States and northern Mexico, and umbrinus of Florida, the Bahamas, and Cuba.

 We accept four subspecies as occurring in Nebraska: borealis (including Krider’s), abieticola, calurus, and harlani.
-Nebraska breeding birds are borealis (Wheeler 2003), although breeding Red-tailed Hawks in the western third of Nebraska are likely to be intergrades with western calurus as well as Krider’s, which nests rarely in extreme northern and northwest Nebraska, including cliff faces (Carriker 1902, Bruner et al 1904, AOU 1957, Wheeler 2003).
+Nebraska breeding birds are borealis (Wheeler 2003), although breeding Red-tailed Hawks in the western third of Nebraska are likely to be intergrades with western calurus and possibly Krider’s (see Krider’s, below).
 Calurus, abieticola, and harlani are regular migrants and winter visitors, calurus statewide, abieticola reported mostly east and central, and harlani mostly in southern and eastern Nebraska.
 Krider’s is a rare migrant.

 Many wintering birds are dark morphs; Rosche (1994) indicated that in some years these outnumber pale morphs in the Keith Co area.
 A total of 93 birds in Dodge Co 30 Dec 2007 and Sarpy Co 7 Jan 2008 included five harlani, 11 dark morphs, and one rufous morph.

 Complicating identification of dark birds in winter is the recently proposed dark morph of abieticola (Iron 2012), which is indistinguishable in the field from calurus.
-Thus, eBird recommends Nebraska observers reporting dark morph Red-tailed Hawks that are not harlani as “calurus/abieticola“; this designation includes the majority of dark winter Red-tailed Hawks in Nebraska.
-On current knowledge (Iron 2012), dark morph abieticola is rare and dark morph Red-tailed Hawks in Nebraska are probably calurus.
-A further complication is eBird’s recommendation to report calurus as calurus/alascensis; alascensis is a northwestern Pacific Coast dark subspecies of Red-tailed Hawk but is unlikely to occur in any numbers in Nebraska.
+Thus, eBird recommends Nebraska observers reporting dark morph Red-tailed Hawks that are not harlani as “calurus/abieticola“; this designation presumably includes the majority of dark Red-tailed Hawks in winter in Nebraska.
+On current knowledge (Iron 2012), dark morph abieticola is rare (see also Red-tailed Hawk Project) and the majority of dark morph Red-tailed Hawks in Nebraska are probably calurus.
+A further complication is eBird’s recommendation to report calurus as calurus/alascensis; alascensis is a northwestern Pacific Coast dark subspecies of Red-tailed Hawk but is unreported in Nebraska.

 Red-tailed (Eastern Red-tailed) Hawk